Our Verdict

 Cleaning

 As hinted at above, the Magic Bullet Mini does not score well for cleanliness.
-This is in part because of the challenges cleaning the machine itself and in part because of the mess it is prone to make on the counters (and even the walls!) and times.
+This is in part because of the challenges of cleaning the machine itself, and in part because of the mess it is prone to make on the counters (and even the walls!)

 We liked that this model includes a cleaning brush.
 It worked well and was particularly useful for scrubbing the filter when it was clogged with things like stringy celery hairs.
 We were also happy to note that everything (excluding the motor base) is dishwasher-safe in the top rack.
 And as a bonus, many of the parts are easily able to get rinsed off without much effort.
 The strainer bowl and pusher are very easy to clean.
 And we like the ability to really see how clean the lid and bowl are since they're translucent.

 So what's the issue?
 First off, debris and juice accumulate on top of the motor base.
-This isn't apparent at first, but when we removed the pieces at the end there was an obvious build up of juice in a narrow crannies of the motor base.
+This isn't apparent at first, but when we removed the pieces at the end, there was an obvious buildup of juice in the narrow crannies of the motor base.
 This was disappointing because it could easily become moldy or gross, and because it means there's some sort of small leak in the unit.
-Second, this machine was prone to splashing and making a mess of our counter, clothes, and the wall, even.
+Second, this machine was prone to splashing and making a mess of our counter, clothes, and even the wall.
 It's not a complete deal breaker, but the extra hassle of splattering and cleanup may turn some users off.

 Should You Buy the Magic Bullet Mini?